Betaque/ansible-elk-ec2/ansible-roles/README.md

 To get elastic password

 * Connect with vm where elk installed

 ```
 sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic
 ```
-Copy the password from your terminal and paste in custom.conf in output plugin
+Copy the password from your terminal and paste in custom.conf in output plugin (store password safely)
 ```
 cd /etc/logstash/conf.d
 vim custom.conf